+We have open Behavioral Health jobs!
 We are looking for a compassionate and experienced behavioral health counselor to provide our clients with professional care.
 In this role, you will be responsible for conducting behavioral health evaluations, developing treatment plans, and facilitating individual and group interventions.

 • On an ongoing basis, the Counselor holds regularly scheduled sessions with all his/her patients concerning their problems and psycho-social needs.